Ask Slashdot: What's a Practical Response To the Equifax Breach? - Slashdot

 ...don't respond to the breach by forcing users to go to a phishy-sounding "equifaxsecurity2017.com" web site (I've actually had phishing e-mails directing me to go to "paypal2017.com" and such.
 Worse, don't direct them to a THIRD site that doesn't even have a valid certificate, causing Chrome, Firefox and other browsers to scream "Dangerous and Deceptive Site!!!!" with a big red warning screen.

-Lastly, don't force them to join your crappy credit monitoring site in order to find out if they are part of the b
+Lastly, don't force them to join your crappy credit monitoring site in order to find out if they are part of the breach... and thereby forcing them to renounce their ability to sue you.

+The clueless executives need to be fired, and probably anybody on their IT staff with "security" in their title or job requirements.

 Re: (Score:2)